BigPete7/Benedict-College-SURI-Program/README.md

 # Benedict-College-SURI-Program

+**ABOUT SURI**
+The Summer Undergrad Research Institute is a 14 week internship provided by Benedict College's STEM Department.
+Funded by the Department of Transportation and the Step Up HBCU Grant Program.

 **ABOUT THIS CODE**
 My Topics include the Deep Q Learning algorithims and Carla's vehicle simulator provided by sentdex's Reinforcement Learning videos.
 The coding algorithims were modified by me for practical use and full operability on Python's older IDE compiler v.
 3.5.1.
-This project was approved by Benedict College's STEM Program and put into practical use only for educational purposes.
+This project was approved by Benedict College's STEM Program and put into practical use only for SURI(Summer Undergrad Research Institute) educational purposes.
 No actual vehicles or vehicle models were published using these algorithims.

 Link to sentdex's RL website: https://pythonprogramming.net/own-environment-q-learning-reinforcement-learning-python-tutorial/